Mayuresh-22/LFX_T2_WasmEdge_MCP_Pre_Test_Attempt/README.md

 - **Easy model switching**: The project allows for easy switching between different models (remote & local), simply by updating the environment variables.
 Supports `LlamaEdge API server` [[4]](https://llamaedge.com/docs/user-guide/llm/full-openai).
 - **Custom dataset**: The project uses a custom dataset of questions and answers, which is stored in a sqlite3 database.
 The `jsnad_qna.csv` dataset is sample dataset created for [OpenJS Node.js Application Developer (JSNAD)](https://training.linuxfoundation.org/certification/jsnad/) exam.
 It is copyright compliant as it is generated using frontier models.

+**Goal**: To create an AI agent that can assist in preparing LF certificates using MCP (Model Context Protocol) [[5]](https://docs.anthropic.com/en/docs/agents-and-tools/mcp).

+**Objective**:
+- To demonstrate the ability to create an AI agent capable of handling external tools via MCP.
+- To demonstrate the understanding of topics like MCP, AI agents, and tool usage.

 ## Dockerized LlamaEdge Server (Optional Local LLM)

 For running a local LLM with tool-calling capabilities, a pre-built Docker image for the LlamaEdge API server featuring the Meta Llama 3.2 3B Instruct model is available on Docker Hub: